kristoff-it/zig-okredis/src/commands/README.md

 Elements shared by multiple groups are declared in `_common_utils.zig`.

-Shared elements are made available to the user through each group that uses, regardless whether they are unique to the group or in `_common_utils.zig`.
+Shared elements are made available to the user through each group that uses them, regardless whether they are unique to the group or in `_common_utils.zig`.

 ```zig
 const Value = okredis.commands.strings.utils.Value;